 If you’re looking to add some metallics in the form of fabric accessories in your room then read on.
-Using layered textures will balance out different colours and shades, as well as add some comfort and coziness.
-Some great examples are using leather poufs or rugs to build up the colours across the board.
+Using layered textures will balance out different colors and shades, as well as add some comfort and coziness.
+Some great examples are using leather poufs or rugs to build up the colors across the board.

 Mixing metallics with natural materials is a great way to add warmth back into a room.
 Sometimes metallics can appear cold and severe.
 Materials such as wood, wool and leather will add a casual comfort vibe to an otherwise heavy metallic interior.

 Combining rich, luxurious fabrics such as velvet is another great way to add warmth to a cool, sharp room.
 Throws and rugs work great, and choosing rich, deep, vibrant colors such as jewel tones will increase the luxe factor whilst adding a warmth throughout.